 I once stayed at a guesthouse in Peterborough, I was delighted to see they served a full English breakfast.
 The following morning I was served a half cooked jumbo sausage (pink in the middle) an undercooked fried egg and cold beans on top of 2 undercooked slices of toast.
 I couldn't eat it so made a dash for the door when nobody was looking as I didn't want to appear ungrateful.

 When you cook a fry up what ingredients do you use ?

 I tend not to make my own anymore as it is always cheaper to go out and eat one than buy all the ingredients needed, and there is the added bonus of no washing up too!
 On the odd occasion that I do make one I would always use quality sausages and bacon, free range eggs, vine ripened tomatoes, mushrooms, beans and toast.

 Do you think that you will ever get bored of eating an English breakfast ?

 I always look forward to eating a full English breakfast each week so can't imagine ever getting bored of it.

 Do you have any tips for our readers to help them find their own perfect English breakfast ?

 I have always found that independent cafes tend to offer a far better breakfast and friendlier service than restaurant/cafe chains.
 An increasing number of places now use locally sourced ingredients and free range products, these breakfasts I find are the ones I enjoy the most.
-I always research a place before visiting and read customer reviews online, this usually gives you a fairly good idea on what to expect.
+I always research a place before visiting and read customer reviews online, this usually gives you an idea of what to expect.